uviclibraries/nvivo/activities-mac.md

     <img src="images\mac instructions\highlighting-code.gif" alt="highlighting code" style="width:720px;">
     </div>

-    - **Coding Density:** To get a visual sense of the coding density of your nodes and spot patterns in the distribution of topics, turn on coding stripes.
+    - **Coding Density:** Coding density is a visual indicator that shows how much of a section of text has been coded.
+To get a visual sense of the coding density of your codes and spot patterns in the distribution of topics, turn on coding stripes.
 Make sure the "SouthChinaMorningPost_2019-07-18.pdf" file is visible in the detail pane.
 At the top of the detail pane, select the **Coding Stripes** icon and, in the drop-down menu, select **All**

     <button onclick="toggle('gif6')"> Show / Hide Animation </button>
     <div id="gif6">
     <img src="images\mac instructions\coding-density.gif" alt="coding density" style="width:720px;">
     </div>

-    - **Key Themes:** Continue coding the rest of this document by creating nodes and applying them to the sentences they are contained in.
+    - **Key Themes:** Continue coding the rest of this document by creating codes and applying them to the sentences they are contained in.
 Identify themes related to:
         - i.
 Impacts
         - ii.
 Barriers
         - iii.
 Solutions